The types of images to select for your tasks

 The images you choose to test will depend on where you are in the design process.
 If you are testing a current website, then upload screenshots of your website.
 If you are just getting started, then upload screenshots of your early designs, or a clearly-drawn wireframe.

 You can upload JPEG (jpg) or PNG image files of any size or dimension.
 Images that are high-density (retina) will be automatically scaled down to fit a regular screen.
-You can control how Chalkmark images should be displayed to participants with differing screen sizes using the 'Image Options' settings described in more detail below.
+You can control how Chalkmark images should be displayed to participants with different screen sizes using the 'Image Options' settings described in more detail below.

 We recommend you preview your survey on different screens after you've uploaded your images to make sure they are not too big for the screen you expect participants to use.
 For example, if you are asking participants to complete the activity on a mobile device, preview your survey on a mobile device.